Luucko/ErasmusGo/doc/Project Documentation.md

 ### **Must have**: Essential to launch the app.
 - As a new Erasmus student, I want to register an account using my email so that I can access the app’s features.
-- As a new Erasmus student, I want to be able to login to my personal account
+- As a new Erasmus student, I want to be able to login to my personal account.
 - As a new Erasmus student, I want to recover my password if I forget it so that I can regain access without contacting an administrator.
 - As a new Erasmus student, I want to complete my profile with my name, photo, email, and nationality so that I can identify myself within the application.